shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-library/match-type.md

 When using Exact Match, the Blueprint will look for a file that exactly matches (case sensitive) the combination of the provided **Source Folder Name** and **Source File Name**.
 When the folder name and file name are combined, we correctly format the `/` characters, so you don't need to worry about the difference between providing a folder as `folder/structure`, `/folder/structure` or `folder/structure/`.

-When the Source is Shipyard, leaving the Folder Name blank assumes that the file you want to match to lives in the home directory.
+When the Source is Platform, leaving the Folder Name blank assumes that the file you want to match to lives in the home directory.
 When the Source is a vendor/tool, leaving the Folder Name blank assumes that the file you want to match to lives in the root directory.

 ### Effects on Destination